Payment Banks in India were introduced as part of the financial inclusion strategy by the Reserve Bank of India (RBI) in 2015–16.

 In this article, we bring you the updated list of top Payment Banks in India, their headquarters, branch presence, and what they are known for.

-Let us first quickly understand what a payment bank is from the following points:
+Let us first quickly understand what a payments bank in India is from the following points:

 The following is the list of top payment banks in India: